-Tropes present in Holst's life and works:
+Tropes present in Holst's works:

-- Ethereal Choir: "Neptune" from "The Planets" ends with a choir singing, suggesting the infinity of the universe.
+- Ethereal Choir: "Neptune" from The Planets ends with a choir singing, suggesting the infinity of the universe.

-- I Am Very British: Holst's music has a very typical British pomposity to it: Edgon Heath, St. Paul's Suite,...
+- I Am Very British: Holst's music has a very typical British pomposity to it: Edgon Heath, St. Paul's Suite...

 - Ill Boy: From childhood, Holst had a nerve problem that restricted use of his right arm and made his dream of becoming a concert pianist impossible.

-- Last Note Nightmare: Uranus: The Magician is mostly whimsical and bouncy bouncy, until the end, where the 4th to last note is a dissonant crash, followed by a softer echo, and an unsettling resolution. it's a near polar opposite fom the previous movement, Saturn: The Bringer of Old Age.
+- Last Note Nightmare: "Uranus: The Magician" is mostly whimsical and bouncy bouncy, until the end, where the 4th to last note is a dissonant crash, followed by a softer echo, and an unsettling resolution.
+It's a near polar opposite fom the previous movement, "Saturn: The Bringer of Old Age".

 - Small Reference Pools: Better known for The Planets than anything else he ever composed.

-- Standard Snippet: Mars, Jupiter and Neptune from The Planets are among the most plagiarized and quoted musical compositions of all time.
-Virtually every sciencefiction movie or battle movie has a score directly inspired by these movements.
+- Standard Snippet: "Mars", "Jupiter", and "Neptune" from The Planets are among the most plagiarized and quoted musical compositions of all time.
+Virtually every science fiction movie or battle movie has a score directly inspired by these movements.

 - Trope Maker: Almost single-handedly popularized the wind ensemble.
-Seriously.
 Your school band would not exist if it weren't for Holst.
 He did this particularly with First Suite in E-flat for Military Band.

-- War Is Hell: Mars: Bringer of War is a dark and brooding opener of The Planets, evoking the militaristic marching associated with warfare.
-It was composed during World War One too.
+- War Is Hell: "Mars: Bringer of War" is a dark and brooding opener of The Planets, evoking the militaristic marching associated with warfare.
+It was composed during World War I too.